nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 - `EmailAddress`: [deprecated] was previously a required field, but is now deprecated.
 Instead, the email address associated with the SubscriberId's EarthData Login (URS) account will be used as the EmailAddress.
 If an EmailAddress is specified at subscription creation it will be ignored.
 - `MetadataSpecification`: [required] Specifies which metadata version schema you are using for this subscription.
 Currently, that version is 1.1.1.

-##### Additional Data Fields for Ingest Subscriptions
+##### Additional Data Fields for Near-Real-Time Notification Subscriptions
 For ingest subscriptions to be used there are three new fields that are required in addition to the other fields already described.
 - `Type`: [required] Must be set to `granule` because ingest subscriptions are only for granules.
 - `CollectionConceptId`: [required] Because type must be `granule`, we must set `CollectionConceptId` as well, as indicated in Data Fields section
-- `EndPoint`: describes where notifications get sent.
+- `EndPoint`: [required] describes where notifications get sent.
 At this time only AWS SQS ARN's are allowed.
 Ingest subscriptions that do not use an AWS SQS ARN will fail.
 If search subscriptions are desired, do not use this field.
-- `Mode`: describes whether the notification is for New (ingested for the first time into the CMR) granules, Updated granules, or Deleted granules.
+- `Mode`: [required] describes whether the notification is for New (ingested for the first time into the CMR) granules, Updated granules, or Deleted granules.
   - Valid values: `New`, `Update`, `Delete`.
 Any combination of these values are valid and they are set using a json array.
     - Examples:
       [`New`] or